About Frances Taylor - Ottawa

 I welcome enquiries regarding commissions -- both artwork and the many other wearable art items that I make.
 Please contact me.
 My Facebook page is https://www.facebook.com/frances.taylor.3720190

 The River Guild, Perth, Ontario: has a selection of my fibre art wall "paintings" -- needle felted and hand-embroidered.
-They also have a fine selection of my hats with feathers and pieced fleece jackets.
+They also have a fine selection of my hats with feathers, pieced fleece jackets, greeting cards and a few other items.

 The Gallery, Arnprior, Ontario: has a selection of my hats with feathers and various other items.